Heidi Evidence vs The Monday Clinical Brief: Pull vs Push for UK Clinicians

 What Heidi Evidence Does Well

 Credit where it is due.
-Heidi Evidence is a strong product and it is genuinely useful for UK clinicians.
+Heidi Evidence is a strong product and a useful one for UK clinicians.

 UK-specific sources.
 The partnership with NICE and BMJ Group means answers reflect UK guidelines, not FDA recommendations or American clinical pathways.
 For UK GPs especially, this is a meaningful advantage over US-centric tools like UpToDate or OpenEvidence.